California Senate Bill Would Overhaul Insurance Data Practices - CollisionWeek

-Legislation adds complaince requirements and liability for third-parties in the insurance supply chain.
+Legislation adds compliance requirements and liability for third-parties in the insurance supply chain.

 California’s insurance privacy laws would receive a major overhaul under California Senate Bill 354 (SB 354), the Insurance Consumer Privacy Protection Act of 2025.